-Finally, shuttle service will be provided between the resort community and the Wassaic Metro-North train station as well as the Hamlet of Amenia to accommodate residents of the resort community who may wish to avail themselves of Village amenities or the train's connection to places of employment.
+Finally, shuttle service will also be provided between the resort community and the Wassaic Metro-North train station as well as the Hamlet of Amenia to accommodate residents of the resort community who may wish to avail themselves of Village amenities or the train's connection to places of employment.
 This will also provide opportunities for guests and employees to travel to and from the resort community without needing to drive and park.
 Highlights of Provided Parking

-As detailed below, the overall allocation of parking for almost all land uses will meet traditional requirements under the Town Zoning Law; this will leave a balance of parking that can be made available as and when required for shared parking and parking management strategies such as valet parking for the few occasions when the need arises.
+As detailed below, the overall allocation of parking for most of the land uses will meet traditional standards under Section 121-38 of the Town Zoning Law; this will leave a balance of parking that can be made available as and when needed for joint-use parking, including the use of parking management strategies such as valet parking for the few occasions when the need arises.